Metaltown

-The Metaltown Festival was a three-day festival featuring heavy metal bands, held in Gothenburg, Sweden.
-It was arranged annually from 2004 to 2016.
+The Metaltown festival was a three-day festival featuring heavy metal bands, held in Gothenburg, Sweden.
+It was arranged annually from 2004 to 2013.

 The original Metaltown venue was at Frihamnen, but was moved in 2011 to Göteborg Galopp close to Gothenburg City Airport.
-The last festivals from 2013-2016 was held indoors at Trädgår'n.
+An indoor revival was held in 2016 at Trädgår'n.
+An attempted revival in 2020 to be held at Frihamnen was canceled due to the COVID-19 pandemic.